ChabbaY/HM_WiSe2223_Dako-Chat-Lerngruppe/SECURITY.md

 How to report vulnerabilities?

 Where to go?
-info@chabbay.de or just ask Kiggi
-How often to expect updates?
+info@chabbay.de or just ask Kiggi, Greisch or Oskar How often to expect updates? often enough
-often enough
 What to expect if the vulnerability is accepted or declined?